The Tenth Sunday after Pentecost, Proper 13 - 5 August 2012

 Breaking open Exodus:

-- How satisfied are you in life?
+- What are you lacking in your life?

 Psalm 78:23-29 Attendite, popule

 He rained down manna upon them to eat *

 So mortals ate the bread of angels; *

 He caused the east wind to blow in the heavens *

 and led out the south wind by his might.